charlifu/JitSpMM/README.md

 ------
 x86 CPU with avx512 extension.

-Use command `lscpu` to check if your cpu support avx512 or not.
+Use command `lscpu` to check if your cpu supports avx512 or not.

 ----
 Build